Ghanaian anti-LGBTQ bill: Domestic reactions

+Domestic opposition

 Ghanaian human rights NGO Rightify Ghana called the bill "an attack on our fundamental human rights" stating that it would "steal our freedoms of speech and expression, right to privacy, freedoms of association and assembly, as well as rights to healthcare, employment, housing and others."
 The Humanist Association of Ghana called the bill an attempt "to further oppress the LGBTQI+ community as well as allies," stating that Ghana's international reputation "has taken a big hit."

 Journalist Nana Ama Agyemang Asante said that she was "stunned by the contents, the crudeness of the language, and the cruelty behind [the bill]."
-On 4 October, 17 prominent Ghanaians co-signed a statement against the bill.
+On 4 October, 18 prominent Ghanaians co-signed a statement against the bill.
+The signatories included Takyiwaa Manuh, Akoto Ampaw, Kwame Karikari, Audrey Gadzekpo, Rose Mensah-Kutin, Emmanuel Gyimah-Boadi, Dzodzi Tsikata, Henry Kwasi Prempeh, and Raymond Atuguba.